Anglesey Coast Path

 Anglesey Coast Path, South

 This second section of the Anglesey Coast Path is no less dramatic and scenic than the first.
 The high, exposed and wind-swept coast of Holyhead Island, is marked by dramatic limestone cliffs, whilst the lower-lying coast of ‘mainland’ Anglesey is characterised by long sandy beaches and extensive sand dune systems.
 In the south pasture and pockets of woodland dominate the landscape.

-Highlights of the tour include the panoramic views from the summit of Holyhead Mountain, the limestone sea arch at Bwa Gwyn, South Stack lighthouse, Aberffraw Bay, the tiny church of St Tysilo which occupies its own island, much-photographed Llanddwyn Island, the exquisite sandy beach at Aberffraw, the wild flowers amongst the dunes of Newborough Warren Nature Reserve, Telford’s Menai Suspension Bridge, and the views across the Menai Strait towards the high mountains of Snowdonia.
+Highlights of the tour include the panoramic views from the summit of Holyhead Mountain, the limestone sea arch at Bwa Gwyn, South Stack lighthouse, Aberffraw Bay, the tiny church of St Tysilo which occupies its own island, much-photographed Llanddwyn Island, the exquisite sandy beach at Aberffraw, the wild flowers amongst the dunes of Newborough Warren Nature Reserve and the heather on the rugged coast around Holyhead, Telford’s Menai Suspension Bridge, and the views across the Menai Strait towards the high mountains of Snowdonia.